| ||Format||Pages||Price|| |

-The metabolic state of the challenge species can directly affect measurements of the effectiveness of particular antimicrobial agents or concentrations of agents.
+5.2 The metabolic state of the challenge species can directly affect measurements of the effectiveness of particular antimicrobial agents or concentrations of agents.
 The susceptibility of the species to particular biocides could be altered depending on its life stage (cycle).
 One-hour contact time in a buffer solution allows for metabolic stasis in the population.
 This test method standardizes both the growth conditions of the challenge species and substrate contact times to reduce the variability associated with growth phase of the microorganism.

-The test is suitable for evaluating stressed or modified specimens, when accompanied by adequate controls.
+5.5 The test is suitable for evaluating stressed or modified specimens, when accompanied by adequate controls.

-Note 1—Stresses may include laundry, wear and abrasion, radiation and steam sterilization, UV exposure, solvent manipulation, temperature susceptibility, or similar physical or chemical manipulation.
+Note 1: Stresses may include laundry, wear and abrasion, radiation and steam sterilization, UV exposure, solvent manipulation, temperature susceptibility, or similar physical or chemical manipulation.

-1.4 This test method should be performed only by those trained in microbiological techniques.
+1.6 This test method should be performed only by those trained in microbiological techniques.

-1.5 This standard may involve hazardous materials, operations, and equipment.
+1.8 This standard may involve hazardous materials, operations and equipment.
 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.